 - Never leave items unattended.
 It might seem obvious, but a huge number of fires reported started when no one was in the kitchen watching the food.
 Always keep an eye on things.

 - Don’t use outdated appliances.
-Pulling out an old hot plate for an additional cooking surface might seem like a good idea, but those old appliances are simply incompatible with modern homes, and can cause shorts, breaker flips, and far worse.
+Pulling out an old hot plate for an additional cooking surface might seem like a good idea, but those old appliances are simply incompatible with modern homes and can cause shorts, breaker flips, and far worse.

 - Avoid using too many appliances at once.
 Lights flickering when you kick on all of your cooking appliances at once?
 If so, you’re exceeding the safe load your home can use.
-Either reduce your use, or contact an electrician to ask about an electrical panel upgrade!
+Either reduce your use or contact an electrician to ask about an electrical panel upgrade!

 Superior Service & Electrical Safety in Maryland

-This holiday be sure to have fun, get spooked, and eat lots of sugary food.
+This holiday is sure to have fun, get spooked, and eat lots of sugary food.
 But above all else, be sure to be safe!
 If you’re having trouble with the electricity in your home, feel free to contact the team at John Goudie Electric today!
 We can bring you the answers and services you need, and we’re always ready to help!